 In order to make these changes, Marin is required to create a Child Care Subsidy Pilot Plan in 2018 with meaningful input from local stakeholders.
 A local Ad Hoc committee with representation from State Contractors, Resource & Referral Agency (MC3), County Health and Human Services, First 5 Marin, and Consumers (Parents/Parent Voices) is being created.
 Other counties successfully designed and implemented similar plans with the support of consultants who provide expertise to the complex planning process.
 Mission Analytics is the consulting group that has been working with existing “Pilot Counties” such as Alameda and Santa Clara.

-The first meeting of the Marin Ad Hoc Committee is being planned for December.
+The first meeting of the Marin Ad Hoc Committee was held on January 23rd, 2018.
 Below you will find updates about the plan design process.

 Oct.
 25th, 2017 – Governor Brown signed AB 435 into law

 Nov.
-17th, 2017 – Meeting with stakeholders of all Pilot Bills at the Governor’s office.
+17th, 2017 – Meeting #1 with stakeholders of all Pilot Bills at the Governor’s office about streamlining the plans design process.
 Click here for a brief overview about the meeting and related documents available

 Nov.
-30th, 2017 – We hosted a webinar about the experience of Alameda County with this process – Click here to watch the recording.
+30th, 2017 – Webinar about the experience of Alameda County with this process – Click here to watch the recording.